davidjkenner/davidjkenner.github.io/_posts/2019-02-01-getting-started-with-ansible.md

 vim /etc/ansible/hosts	# update to add hosts & ip address
 {% endhighlight %}

-Now we create main.yml file that will run shell commands for ec2-user on a sandbox called test-box
+Now we create main.yml file that will run shell commands for ec2-user on a sandbox called test-box.
+NOTE: yml arrangement must be perfect, yml is not forgiving
 {% highlight ruby %}
 ---
 - hosts: test-box